tlswg/tls13-spec/draft-ietf-tls-tls13.md

 element always start with 64 bytes of octet 32 in order to clear that chosen-prefix.

-Following that padding is a NUL-terminated context string in order to disambiguate signatures for different purposes.
+Following that padding is a terminated context string in order to disambiguate signatures for different purposes.
 The context string will be specified whenever a digitally-signed element is used.
+A single 0 byte is appended to the context to act as a separator.

-Finally, the specified contents of the digitally-signed structure follow the NUL at the end of the context string.
+Finally, the specified contents of the digitally-signed structure follow the NUL after the context string.
 (See the example at the end of this section.)

 In RSA signing, the opaque vector contains the signature generated